KSherrell/RMA-App-example/README.md

 This code creates a Google Sheets application and utilizes App Script.

-- I removed my workbook Id's and company email addresses - you will need to replace those with your workbook Id's and email addresses
+- I removed my workbook Id's and company email addresses - you will need to replace those with your own workbook Id's and email addresses
 - copy the code in the SRC folder to your Sheets project
     - the .js files are the .GS files, all others are html files
 - deploy the project as a web app